CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/edit_yaml.PNG" alt="Select yaml file" width="400px"/>

 Scroll down to line 93 and replace YOUR_ACR with the name you gave your Container Registry earlier.
-Once you have made the change, hit the commit button to save your change.
+Once you have made the change, hit the commit button, then Commit again in the menu that pops up to save your change.

 2. appsettings.json